 The Greater Ouachita Port Commission was able to procure the construction funding through the state of Louisiana, more specifically, the Department of Transportation and Development.

 MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued)

 CHANGE IN NET POSITION (Continued)

-The Greater Ouachita Port Commission also procured funding for a rail spur extension.
-The project was completed as planned in 2013 and is currently being utilized.
+The Greater Ouachita Port Commission also procured funding for an access road.
+The project is completed as planned and is currently being utilized.